-We also play in XL format with guests on piano (Norman Peplow), percussion (Roland Peil), sitar (Hindol Deb), gipsy guitar (Joscho Stephan), didgeridoo (Waskhar Schneider), flute (Daniel Manrique-Smith), vocals (Natascha Young).
+We also play in XL format with guests on piano (Norman Peplow), percussion (Roland Peil), sitar (Hindol Deb), gypsy guitar (Joscho Stephan), didgeridoo (Waskhar Schneider), flute (Daniel Manrique-Smith), vocals (Natascha Young).

-"Pangea Ultima is Mexican-German latin-jazz to unite the world ..."
+"Pangea Ultima is Mexican-German Latin jazz that unites the world ..."

 Indie Rocks Magazine

-"From Mexico to Europe to India to Australia, the ensemble leaves hardly anything out and weaves the influences into an exciting and relaxed trip around the world."
+"From Mexico to Europe to India and Australia, the ensemble hardly leaves anything out and weaves the influences into an exciting and relaxed journey around the world."

-"Pangea Ultima means the encounter with the known to be known.
-Encounters of crossroads, times and cultures, from European jazz to the happy result of travels through the lands where the sun hits, that warm sun that lulls the coasts of Africa and of the Cuban Yambú".
+"Pangea Ultima means the encounter with the known in order to become even more familiar with it.
+Encounters at the crossroads of times and cultures, from European jazz to the happy result of trips through the countries in which the sun shines, that warm sun that the Coasts of Africa and the Cuban Yambú warms. "

-"The songs have an inclination to joy and life, a contrast that is important in Mexican culture and that with Pangea Ultima generate the sonorous image of diverse cultures celebrating life".
+"The songs have a tendency to joy and to life.
+A contrast that is important in Mexican culture and which in Pangea Ultima creates the sonorous image of different cultures that celebrate life".

-"Camino a Mictlán, a musical exploration of the Mexican tradition in the face of death and the celebration of life ...
-Pangea Ultima is a band with influences of jazz, blues, African songs and European harmonies, which unite cultures through a universal musical journey, an attribute that gives meaning to the name of the group defined as an intercultural bet ".
+"Camino a Mictlán, a musical exploration of Mexican tradition in the face of death and the celebration of life ...
+Pangea Ultima is a band with influences of jazz, blues, African songs and European harmonies, uniting cultures through a universal musical journey, an attribute that gives meaning to the name of the group defined as an intercultural bet ".

-"Chema put together a kind of United Nations Assembly of music, the multicultural integration that had taken shape three years earlier burst with force in the album Camino a Mictlán".
+"Chema put together a kind of gathering of the United Nations of Music.
+The multicultural integration that had taken shape three years earlier burst with force in the album Camino a Mictlán".

-"The cultural variety and therefore the variety of languages of the material produces in the listener very diverse sonic and sensorial experiences.
-As in any suite, each theme is a complete individual story and the whole is a great narration that, in the case of Camino a Mictlán is an epic".
+"The cultural diversity and thus the linguistic diversity of the material generates very different sonic and sensory experiences for the listener.
+As in any suite, each theme is a complete individual story and the whole is a great narrative, which in the case of Camino a Mictlán is an epic. "

-"Camino a Mictlán will be an album that broke stigmas and styles.
-Its basis is to create a concept that music is universal. "
+"Camino a Mictlán will be an album that breaks stigmas and styles.
+Its basis is the concept that music is universal. "

-"Pangea Ultima mixes various styles, elements and cultures in one place.
-Camino a Mictlán manages to include all these elements to perfection, thus making it a pleasant journey through the world in true jazz style".
+"Pangea Ultima mixes different styles, elements and cultures in one place.
+Camino a Mictlán manages to incorporate all these elements into perfection, making it a pleasant journey through the world in true jazz style. "